FAQ

 What is the Oregon ACES program?

-Oregon ACES was formed to provide a statewide training and certification program for auxiliary communications operators.
+Oregon ACES was formed to develop a training and certification program for amateur radio emergency communicators.

-An auxiliary communications operator is a volunteer professional that serves a particular entity, providing a backup or auxiliary method of communication.
-This covers amateur radio operators serving government and private organizations, including those that are members of ARES, RACES, MARS, CAP, and other volunteer services.
+An amateur radio emergency communicator is a volunteer professional that serves a particular entity, providing a backup or auxiliary method of communication.
+This covers amateur radio operators serving government and private organizations, including those that are members of ARES, RACES, ACS, CERT, MARS, CAP, and other volunteer services.

 How do I join?

-Oregon ACES is not an organization with a rigid management structure, so there is nothing to "join".
-Our goal is to promote training of auxiliary communications operators through a multi-level certification course as well as regular exercises to further skill development.
+Oregon ACES is not an organization with membership, so there is nothing to "join".
+Our goal is to promote training of amateur radio emergency communicators through a multi-level certification course as well as regular exercises to further skill development.
 If you support our efforts, you can sign up to be a supporter.
 If you would like to be informed of activities including training opportunities, you can sign up for the announcement list.
 We'll notify you of what is going on.

 How is your course different from the ARRL ARECC course?

 The ARECC course provides a lot of valuable information for amateur radio operators, and specifically ARES members.
-As you would expect from the national organization for amateur radio, the content is directed at only those types of communications and does not cover the wider range of technologies used by many agencies.
+As you would expect from the national organization for amateur radio, the content is directed mainly towards amateur communications and specifically the national ARES program.

 Why is this important for Emergency Managers and Served Agencies?